AnkitaSinha98/AnkitaSinha98/README.md

 ### Hi there 👋

-### I am a Visionary love to learn and explore new technologies.
+### I am a visionary, love to learn, and explore new technologies.

 ![Banner](https://github.com/AnkitaSinha98/AnkitaSinha98/blob/main/Cover.jpg)